-Post-interaction emails are an invitation (usually automated) for customers to leave a review for a purchase they’ve made recently.
-Bazaarvoice Network data shows that email can increase review content by as much as 9X.
+Review request emails are an invitation (usually automated) for customers to leave a review for a purchase they’ve made recently.
+Bazaarvoice Network data shows that email can increase review content by as much as 9x.
 And sending a second follow-up email can drive review volume by another 50%.

 You can send a review request email with a thank you message telling customers how much you appreciate their business or with a shipping update.
 Just be sure to include a call to action and link right in the email.